tandasat/cs_driver/README.md

 sample project for how to embed Capstone into Windows kernel driver.
 - https://github.com/aquynh/KernelProject

-However, this project cannot be compiled with Visual Studio 2015 with described instructions and lacks information about how to actually configure your driver project and compile Capstone.
-Also, the project consists of files (MB) in order to demonstrate make use of C++ Standard Template Library and Boost Libraries from drivers while those libraries are unnecessary for using Capstone.
-For those reasons, the sample project is not overly helpful, and a simpler project needs to be created.
+However, this project lacks information about how to actually configure your driver project and compile Capstone.
+Also, it refers to a revision two years ago and cannot be compiled with Visual Studio 2015 with described instructions.
+Not only that, the repository consists of 50000 files (1.3GB) in order to demonstrate make use of C++ Standard Template Library and Boost Libraries from drivers while those libraries are unnecessary for using Capstone.
+For those reasons, the sample project is not overly helpful, and a simpler project is needed.

+cs_driver, on the other hand, explains how to configure yours and Capstone project and includes only minimum amout of code with extensive explanation comments.
+Also, cs_driver is able to run all existing Capstone test code so that a developer can confirm that Capstone in the kernel mode is properly functioning.

 How to use Capstone from your WDK project